 It’s that time of year when our diaries start to fill with Christmas parties and festive drinks.
 But how do you know if you’re overdoing it?
-We speak to Drink Aware expert, Andrew Russell, about why the festive season can mean you drink more and how to keep it in check
+We speak to Drink Aware expert, Andrew Russell, about why the festive season can mean you drink more and how to keep it in check.

 It’s no surprise that we drink more during the holidays – in fact, Brits make 165 million trips to bars, pubs and clubs in December.
-Not to mention the social pressure that comes with parties and gatherings – half of us drink alcohol over the Christmas period even when we don’t necessarily want to.
+Not to mention the social pressure that comes with parties and gatherings – half of us consume alcohol over the Christmas period even when we don’t necessarily want to.

 1. Do we really drink that much more during the Christmas period?

 “Yes we do.
 A study by Liverpool John Moores University looked at people’s drinking habits during special occasions like Christmas and found that we may end up consuming three times more than normal.

 “According to a survey by Cancer Research UK, 25 to 34-year-olds consume 62 units of alcohol (that’s nearly six and a half bottles of wine, or 20 pints of beer) in the fortnight leading up to Christmas.

 2. I might have a few more glasses than usual at the Christmas party, but is this binge drinking?

 “The official definition of binge drinking is having over six units in a session if you’re a woman and over eight if you’re a man, which equates to about three glasses of wine for women and four for men.

 “Binge drinking is riskier than drinking normally because your body can only process one unit of alcohol per hour, so having a lot of alcohol in a short space of time can significantly raise your blood alcohol concentration (BAC) and can make you drunk very quickly.
 To put this in perspective, there are about 2.3 units in a standard glass of wine and 2.8 units in a pint of beer.